PG pathways for foreign medical graduates

 What is the NEET PG eligibility after MBBS abroad?

-NEET PG eligibility after MBBS abroad requires: FMGE clearance, provisional/permanent NMC registration, completion of 1-year internship in India, and valid NEET PG score.
-Foreign medical graduates compete for 50% AIQ seats and state quota seats.
+You need: FMGE clearance, provisional or permanent NMC registration, completion of 1-year internship in India, and a qualifying NEET PG score.
+There are ~57,000 MD/MS/DNB seats nationally with a roughly 4:1 competition ratio.
+FMGs compete in the 50% AIQ seats and state quota seats.

 Which is better - MD/MS in India or USA residency after MBBS abroad?